Distributed Learning with Dependent Samples: Main Results

 then

 and

 where $\bar{C}'$ is a constant independent of $|D|$. \end{corollary}

-Compared Corollary \ref{Corollary:KRR-derr-dec} with \cite[Corollary 11]{Lin2017}, our condition on the number of local machines is much stricter, which exhibits a difficulty for dealing with distributively stored non-i.i.d. samples.
-Based on Theorem \ref{Theorem:KRR-derr-dec} and Corollary \ref{Corollary:KRR-derr-dec}, we rigorously verify that DKRR with algebraic $\alpha$-mixing sequences can reach the optimal learning rate, provided the number of local machines is relatively small.
+Comparing Corollary \ref{Corollary:KRR-derr-dec} with Corollary \ref{Corollary:KRR-err-dec-HK-1} and Corollary \ref{Corollary:KRR-err-dec-rho-1}, we get that DKRR performs similarly as running KRR on $\alpha$-mixing sequences stored on a large enough machine, provided the number of local machines is not so large.
 This extends the existing distributed learning theory from i.i.d. samples to strong mixing sequences and extends the applicable range for distributed learning.